Saint Louis: the Lou and You

 A few more St. Louis-isms:

-The letter R tends to get mutilated, drives me nuts! ie. wash (warsh), shorts (sharts), fork (fark) and forty (farty) - and Highway 44 (farty far).
+The letter R tends to get mutilated, especially by old-timers! ie. wash (warsh), shorts (sharts), fork (fark) and forty (farty) - and Highway 44 (farty far).
 Radio DJs often enjoy this, likely cause it contains the word "fart" which is considered comedy gold.